|

 Gillilan, a house builder and farmer, contacted this author to

-report finding artifact material like that shown on this
+report finding artifact material like that shown elsewhere on this

 website.
 The fact that he was seeing the same morphology